mWater/mwater-visualization/docs/Schema.md

 `fromTable`: table to start join from

-`fromColumn`: table column to start join from
+`fromColumn`: table column to start join from.
+Can also be JsonQL expression with `{alias}` for tableAlias

 `toTable`: table to end join at

-`toColumn`: table to start join at
+`toColumn`: table column to end join at.
+Can also be JsonQL expression with `{alias}` for tableAlias

 `op`: Op to join with.
 Usually `=`